Concepts

 Challenge packs & terminal tool kind

-Use exec inside the sandbox to validate CLI behavior in eval runs; use Try CLI for human-facing README demos.
+Use shell (allow_shell: true) inside the sandbox to validate CLI behavior in eval runs; use Try CLI for human-facing README demos.

 Architecture